History of Toronto: War of 1812

 On 27 April 1813, American forces led by Zebulon Pike attacked York.
 After the British-Native force failed to prevent the American landings (in present-day Parkdale), British forces ordered a withdrawal, realizing that defence was impossible.
 Upon their departure, British forces rigged Fort York's gunpowder magazine to explode.
 The blast, powerful enough to perforate eardrums and hemorrhage the lungs of some American soldiers massed outside the Fort was said to have rattled windows 50 kilometres across the lake in Niagara.
 It exploded as the American forces were about to enter the fort, killing Pike and a contingent of his men.
 In the following days, American forces sacked the town and burned a number of properties including the Parliament Buildings.
 The town remained occupied until May 8, when American forces departed the settlement.

 In addition to the Battle of York, two other American incursions occurred in the town during the war.
 The second incursion occurred several months later, on 31 July.
-An American squadron originally planned to attack British forces at Burlington Heights, although opted to raid York after finding finding the British at the Heights too well-entrenched.
+An American squadron originally planned to attack British forces at Burlington Heights, although opted to raid York after finding the British at the Heights too well-entrenched.
 The landings at York were unopposed, with most York's garrison moving west to defend Burlington Heights.
 American forces raided the town's food and military stores, as well as destroyed several military structures before departing the same night.

 The third incursion at York occurred a year later, in August 1814.
 On 6 August 1814, an American naval squadron arrived outside of York's harbour, dispatching USS Lady of the Lake to enter the town's harbour in an effort to gauge its defences.
 After the ship briefly exchanged fire with the improved Fort York, built several hundred metres to the west from its original position, the USS Lady of the Lake withdrew and returned to the American squadron outside the harbour.
 American forces did not attempt a landing during this incursion, although remained outside the town's harbour for the following three days before departing.